 The Shooting Sports and Opportunities to Participate

-Colorado Parks and Wildlife has developed these Shooting Sports pages (with more to come!) to support the efforts of the NFRRSSMP and to provide information about the shooting sports and shooting opportunities in Colorado.
+Colorado Parks and Wildlife has developed these Shooting Sports pages to support the efforts of the NFRRSSMP and to provide information about the shooting sports and shooting opportunities in Colorado.

-Learn about places to shoot in Colorado (including an interactive shooting ranges map), range and shooting sports safety, and shooting sports organizations, and
+Learn about places to shoot in Colorado (including an interactive shooting ranges map), range and shooting sports safety, and shooting sports organizations.

 Attention Public Range Owners and Operators!